Geological Timeline

 Devonian Period

-The Devonian period spans from 419 million years to 359 million years ago.
+The Devonian period spans from 419 million years to 359 million years ago, lasting about 60 million years.
 It is known as the "Age of Fish" because of the huge diversification of fish life, including armoured fish and lobe-finned fish, which eventually developed limbs and became the first tetrapods (four-limbed animals).

 It was during the Devonian that animals and plants started making an effort to colonize dry land.
 Plants sent our spores and by the end of the Devonian, had developed leaves and roots.
 The first ammonites appeared, while trilobites were still common.
 By the end of this period, the Second Mass Extinction took place, the Late Devonian Extinction, killing all ammonites and most marine life.
 The reason for this extinction is still unknown, but it affected mostly warm-water animals.